1. Home

 • Content scales proportionally to screen width

-• Elements maintain relative to positioning from desktop design
+• Elements maintain their relative positioning from your desktop design

 How Your Product Setup Controls the Funnel Structure